Oxaliplatin (By injection)

 - Some foods and medicines can affect how oxaliplatin works.
-Tell your doctor if you are using medicine to treat heart rhythm problems.
+Tell your doctor if you are using a blood thinner or medicine to treat heart rhythm problems.

 Warnings While Using This Medicine:

-- Tell your doctor if you are breastfeeding, or if you have kidney disease, liver disease, heart failure, heart rhythm problems, an infection, or problems with your nervous system.
+- Tell your doctor if you have kidney disease, liver disease, heart failure, heart rhythm problems, or lung or breathing problems.

 - This medicine may cause the following problems:

-- Heart rhythm problems (such as QT prolongation, ventricular arrhythmia)
+- Heart rhythm problems, including QT prolongation, ventricular arrhythmia

 - This medicine may cause dizziness, blurred vision, or other vision problems.
 Do not drive or do anything else that could be dangerous until you know how this medicine affects you.